-To edit business information for 10 or more locations at once, you can create a bulk upload spreadsheet.Enter complete data
+Tip: To edit business information for 10 or more locations at once, you can create a bulk upload spreadsheet.Enter complete data

 Local results are based primarily on relevance, distance and prominence.
-These factors are combined to help find the best match for customers’ search.
-For example, Google algorithms might decide that a business that's farther away from their location is more likely to have what you're looking for than a business that's closer, and so rank it higher in local results.Relevance
+A combination of these factors helps us find the best match for your search.
+For example, our algorithms might decide that a business that's farther away from your location is more likely to have what you're looking for than a business that's closer, and therefore rank it higher in local results.Relevance